jdyeakel/jdyeakel.github.io/index.md

 ### Life & Environmental Sciences @ UC-Merced

 > ## ~News~
 > *02/19/19*: Another paper out led by J.P.
-Gibert!
-[Eco-Evolutionary Origins of Diverse Abundance, Biomass, and Trophic Structures in Food Webs](https://doi.org/10.3389/fevo.2019.00015) in Frontiers...
+Gibert: [Eco-Evolutionary Origins of Diverse Abundance, Biomass, and Trophic Structures in Food Webs](https://doi.org/10.3389/fevo.2019.00015) in Frontiers in Ecology and Evolution!
 > <br>
 > *01/25/19*: New paper on incorporating space into models of ecological interactions by recent postdoctoral fellow J.P.
 Gibert (now at Duke)!
 From Laplacian matrices to Turing bifurcations @ [Theoretical Ecology](https://link.springer.com/article/10.1007/s12080-018-0403-2).
 A link to the [pdf](http://jdyeakel.github.io/publications/Gibert_Theor._Ecol._2019.pdf).
 > <br>